jessetane/multiparser/README.md

 A streams2 compatible multipart-form parser.
 Hacked from [formidable](https://github.com/felixge/node-formidable.git).

 ## Why
-Cleaner to have a standalone parser IMO, also formidable currently doesn't work with node >= 9.4.
+Cleaner to have a standalone parser, also formidable currently doesn't work with node >= 9.4.

 ## How
 The module exports a class `Multiparser` which inherits from `Stream.Writable`.
 Http request streams can be piped to instances which emit `'part'` events (basically instances of `Stream.PassThrough`) that can then be piped around as needed.
 To exert backpressure on the http request, assign an instance of `Stream.Writable` to `part.destination`.

-## Install
-`npm install multiparser`

 ## Usage
 The code below is copied straight from `example/http.js`